 w.Sc.
 1703 M. Martin Descr.
 W. Islands 39.

-This day, more importantly, is also associated with the Cailleach.
+This day, more importantly, not only for spring cleaning it is also associated with the Cailleach.
 (It’s funny how often the Virgin Mary, Bride and the Caillleach happen to be mentioned together).
 It’s said on this day (the 26th the day after the calendar date for the spring equinox in the Hebrides) the Cailleach would give up beating back the spring growth and grass and throw her mallet under a whin (Holy) bush.
 A sign that the better weather was on its way.